twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

 YT behaviour over time:

-- At `t0` (deal open), YT has full exposure to future revenue in the deal window.
+- At `t0` (position open), YT has full exposure to future revenue in the position window.
-- As revenues arrive and are routed to the deal:
+- As revenues arrive and are routed to the position:
   - some portion of the economic value “realises”,
   - the outstanding risk on the YT’s remaining flows decreases.
 - At or after `T`: